CENIIT project: Adaptive linearization of electronic devices

 The research in this project will be performed at the Division of Automatic control at Linköping University.
 There are around 50 researchers (including PhD students) in this research group and the research topics include control applications, system identification, sensor fusion, optimization and industrial robotics.

-The project will be performed in close cooperation with researchers from the Electronic devices group.
+The project will be performed in close cooperation with researchers from the Integrated circuits and systems research group.
 They design state-of-the-art integrated circuits and have already developed and manufactured some of the PAs and ADCs that will be studied in this project.
-Furthermore, the lab equipment that will be necessary for this project is already available at the Electronic devices group.
+Furthermore, the lab equipment that will be necessary for this project is already available at the Integrated circuits and systems research group.

 Furthermore, a couple of researchers at Ericsson have agreed to act as industrial advisors in this project.